Skip over main navigation

 • Created cutting-edge preventive action plans, working with local and national partners to implement these

-"Thank you for the time you took to visit Geneva - it was inspiring to learn of your considerable achievements in moving an evidence-based approach to the early developmental prevention of violence ahead in the UK, and fascinating to see the close parallels between the work of WAVE and unfolding of the WHO violence prevention activities."
+'Thank you for the time you took to visit Geneva - it was inspiring to learn of your considerable achievements in moving an evidence-based approach to the early developmental prevention of violence ahead in the UK, and fascinating to see the close parallels between the work of WAVE and unfolding of the WHO violence prevention activities.'

-"Before I completed WAVE’s An End to Violence Therapeutic Programme, I was angry with the world, meaning society, my community and my life.
+'Before I completed WAVE’s An End to Violence Therapeutic Programme, I was angry with the world, meaning society, my community and my life.
 This anger caused me not to think about life or anything in a positive way, therefore I led a life down a path of destruction.
 One year on from completing the programme, I am at peace with myself and all that the world, society and life can throw at me.
-I am now in a content place in my life where I am able to see life in its real reality and I am able to deal with it in a rational way without even a thought of violence."
+I am now in a content place in my life where I am able to see life in its real reality and I am able to deal with it in a rational way without even a thought of violence.'

-"Indisputably, one area of crime has continued to rise year on year: violent offences.
-The WAVE Report 2005: Violence And What To Do About It [is] perhaps the most significant paper on strategic crime reduction in recent years."
+'Indisputably, one area of crime has continued to rise year on year: violent offences.
+The WAVE Report 2005: Violence And What To Do About It [is] perhaps the most significant paper on strategic crime reduction in recent years.'

-Published: 26th October, 2018
+Published: 26th February, 2026

 Author: Sam Lawes